Automotive Transmission Market Size and Share

 Recent Industry Developments

-• May 2025: Cummins displayed its fully integrated heavy-duty X15 Euro 6 engine paired with Eaton-Cummins Endurant 18-speed transmission at the Brisbane Truck Show, highlighting a fuel-agnostic HELM platform built for 660 hp and 2,360 lb-ft torque.
+• May 2025: At the Brisbane Truck Show, Cummins unveiled its heavy-duty X15 Euro 6 engine, which is fully integrated and paired with the Eaton Cummins Endurant 18-speed transmission.
+This display highlighted a fuel-agnostic HELM platform boasting an impressive 660 hp and 2,360 lb-ft of torque.

-• January 2025: JATCO Ltd launched a USD 57.12 million manufacturing plant in Northeast England.
-Covering 138,840 square feet, the facility is located at the International Advanced Manufacturing Park in Sunderland.
-It will produce electrified powertrains for the nearby Nissan plant, initially concentrating on a compact 3-in-1 system that integrates the motor, inverter, and reducer.
+• January 2025: JATCO Ltd has opened a manufacturing plant in Northeast England, investing USD 57.12 million.
+The facility, covering 138,840 square feet, is located at the International Advanced Manufacturing Park in Sunderland.
+It will produce electrified powertrains for the nearby Nissan plant, initially focusing on a compact 3-in-1 system that integrates the motor, inverter, and reducer.

 Table of Contents for Automotive Transmission Industry Report